IBM-Cloud/ibm-cloud-developer-tools/linux-installer/README.md

 ### Windows

-**WARNING**: Windows is not supported by the installer.
+**WARNING**: Windows is not supported by this installer.
+See the [Windows installation](../windows-installer/README.md) for additional information.

-Please use the Windows specific installer available at: TBD

-## Feedback

-We can be reached on [Slack](https://ibm.biz/IBMCloudNativeSlack) or file an issue on our [GitHub repo](https://github.com/ibm-cloud-tools/idt-installer).